MicrosoftDocs/azure-docs/articles/azure-resource-manager/resource-manager-tutorial-create-linked-templates.md

 # Tutorial: create linked Azure Resource Manager templates

 Learn how to create linked Azure Resource Manager templates.
 Using linked templates, you can have one template call another template.
-This is great for modularizing  templates, simplifying templates, and reusing templates.
+It is great for modularizing templates.
+In this tutorial, you use the same template used in [Tutorial: create multiple resource instances using Resource Manager templates](./resource-manager-tutorial-create-multiple-instances.md), which creates a virtual machine, a virtual network, and other dependent resource including a storage account.
+You separate the storage account resource to a linked template.

 This tutorial covers the following tasks: